pavitramehra/cs6964/README.md

       POSTGRES_DB: postgres
     ports:
       - 5432:5432

 volumes:
   pgdata:

 ```

-The **Dockerfile** will include python libraries and other configurations :
+There are two **Dockerfile** for jupyter notebook and postgres given below:

 ```